openrails/openrails/Source/Documentation/Manual/physics.rst

   allowed during service applications.
 For emergency applications, the application rate will be limited by ``MaxApplicationRate``.
-- ``Wagon(ORTSTwoStageLowPressure`` -- For two stage braking systems where brake force is reduced at lower speeds and increased at higher speeds, sets the maximum cylinder pressure demanded when at slower speeds (defaults to 0, disabling two stage braking).
-  For high speed, use ``ORTSMaxTripleValveCylinderPressure`` to set the pressure limit.
+- ``Wagon(ORTSTwoStageLowPressure`` -- For two stage braking systems where brake force changes depending on train speed, this sets the maximum cylinder pressure demanded when in low speed mode (defaults to 0, disabling two stage braking).
+For high speed mode, use ``ORTSMaxServiceCylinderPressure`` to set the pressure limit.
-- ``Wagon(ORTSTwoStageRelayValveRatio`` -- Alternatey, sets a relay valve ratio to be used by the two stage system at low speeds.
-At high speed, the relay valve uses the ratio set by ``ORTSBrakeRelayValveRatio``.
+- ``Wagon(ORTSTwoStageRelayValveRatio`` -- Alternatey, sets a relay valve ratio to be used by the two stage system in low speed mode.
+At high speeds, the relay valve uses the ratio set by ``ORTSBrakeRelayValveRatio``.
-- ``Wagon(ORTSTwoStageIncreasingSpeed`` -- The speed at which the two stage braking system changes from low pressure to high pressure during acceleration.
+- ``Wagon(ORTSTwoStageIncreasingSpeed`` -- The speed at which the two stage braking system changes from low speed mode to high speed mode during acceleration.
-- ``Wagon(ORTSTwoStageDecreasingSpeed`` -- The speed at which the two stage braking system changes from high pressure to low pressure during deceleration.
+- ``Wagon(ORTSTwoStageDecreasingSpeed`` -- The speed at which the two stage braking system changes from high speed mode to low speed mode during deceleration.
 - ``Wagon(ORTSHighSpeedReducingPressure`` -- If the demanded brake cylinder pressure
   exceeds this value, the brakes will gradually release to this pressure.
 Simulates the high speed reducing valve (HSRV). (default 0 for wagons with no HSRV)